-Word PERSUASSION PERSUASSION families Introduction to paragraphs as a way to group related material Read and evaluate a wider range of persuasive texts, explaining and based on e.g .
-Generate several reasons for a point of view evaluating responses orally common words, Through role play and drama explore particular persuasive scenarios e.g. a showing how parent persuading a reluctant child to go to bed, and discuss the words are effectiveness of different strategies used related in form and Present a persuasive point of view e.g. in the form of a letter, beginning to meaning. link points together and selecting style and vocabulary appropriate to the reader Words EXPLANATION EXPLANATION ending in the Expressing time, place and cause using: Read explanations as a whole class, in groups and individually suffix -al conjunctions e.g. Hedgehogs need to hibernate when the NA/I - temperature begins to drop.
-The hedgehog looks for a safe place to Comment on a range of explanatory texts, focusing on how easy they are to Words sleep so that he will survive the winter. understand (e.g. by trying to reproduce that information in a different form, ending with such as a diagram, or flow chart) an /zher/ Using adverbs e.g. use adverbs to express sequence, for example, sound spelt with 'sure' first, then, after that, finally Create diagrams such as flow charts to summarise or make notes of stages in with sure a process (e.g. in science, D&T or geography) Words Using prepositions e.g. Hedgehogs make their nests under hedges ending with and at the base of tree trunks.
-Hedgehogs build up their stores of Ensure relevant items are grouped together a /cher/ fat during autumn. sound spelt In formal presentations, explain processes orally using notes with 'ture' Introduction to paragraphs as a way to group related material Write a series of extended sentences to explain a process Silent Letters Headings and sub-headings to aid presentation Revision Ensure relevant details are included and accounts ended effectively
+Word PERSUASSION PERSUASSION families Introduction to paragraphs as a way to group related material Read and evaluate a wider range of persuasive texts, explaining and based on e.g. Generate several reasons for a point of view evaluating responses orally common words, Through role play and drama explore particular persuasive scenarios e.g. a showing how parent persuading a reluctant child to go to bed, and discuss the words are effectiveness of different strategies used related in form and Present a persuasive point of view e.g. in the form of a letter, beginning to meaning. link points together and selecting style and vocabulary appropriate to the reader Words EXPLANATION EXPLANATION ending in the Expressing time, place and cause using: Read explanations as a whole class, in groups and individually suffix -al conjunctions e.g. Hedgehogs need to hibernate when the NA/ a mala temperature begins to drop.
+The hedgehog looks for a safe place to Comment on a range of explanatory texts, focusing on how easy they are to Words sleep so that he will survive the winter. understand (e.g. by trying to reproduce that information in a different form, ending with an /zher/ such as a diagram, or flow chart) sound spelt Using adverbs e.g. use adverbs to express sequence, for example, with 'sure' first, then, after that, finally Create diagrams such as flow charts to summarise or make notes of stages in With Sure a process (e.g. in science, D&T or geography) Words Using prepositions e.g. Hedgehogs make their nests under hedges ending with and at the base of tree trunks.
+Hedgehogs build up their stores of Ensure relevant items are grouped together a /cher/ fat during autumn. sound spelt In formal presentations, explain processes orally using notes with 'ture' Introduction to paragraphs as a way to group related material Harden and the book of the state of the second of the seco Write a series of extended sentences to explain a process Silent Letters Headings and sub-headings to aid presentation Revision Ensure relevant details are included and accounts ended effectively